 Plus further instigations of Wang Yun, Lv Bu got quite furious and then assassinated Dong Zhuo.

-Dong Zhuo’s former generals, under the name of revenging, kept invading the city that Emperor Xian of Han was living.
+Dong Zhuo’s former generals, under the name of revenge, kept invading the city where Emperor Xian of Han was living.

 Wang Yun sacrificed protecting the emperor, Lv Bu lost in battles and fled, and Emperor Xian of Han was captured.